Volvo XC60 Recharge hybrid engines, drive & performance

 The Volvo XC60 Recharge has to cover many bases.
 We’ve already seen efficiency, quality and standard equipment are among its plus points, but you can add comfort, speed and respectable handling to its talents, too.
 The car was designed to be a plug-in hybrid from the outset, so there are very few compromises you have to make compared with a regular XC60 when running the Recharge model.

-Volvo XC60 T8 Twin Engine electric motor, 0-62mph and acceleration
+Volvo XC60 Recharge hybrid electric motor, 0-62mph and acceleration

 There are three powertrain options for the XC60 Recharge, although all are based around a 2.0-litre four-cylinder petrol engine driving the front wheels and an electric motor driving the rear.
 The T6 setup makes 340bhp total, the T8 manages 390bhp and the T8 Polestar Engineered top the range with 405bhp.